 - Even tone and texture

 - Balances skin to help with oily, blemish-prone skin

 Unfortunately, this powerful ingredient isn’t all sunshine and rainbows.
 It can have serious side effects.
 The most common side effects of using retinol are dry and flaky skin, redness, and a stinging or burning sensation.
 These effects may fade over time, as the skin adapts.
 Retinol also makes the skin very sensitive to sun exposure.
 It’s critical to wear sunscreen when using retinol-based products.

 As noted above, bakuchiol is derived from plants.
 This is why it’s often referred to as the “natural retinol”.
-It has been proven to offer the same skin benefits without the harsh side effects of retinol.
+It offers many of the same skin benefits without the harsh side effects of retinol.
 It hasn’t been around as long but the initial studies are promising.
 Bakuchiol is clearly an effective anti-aging skincare ingredient.
 Perhaps best of all, it’s vegan and plant-based!